Background

 Going into ideation, I had the following how might we questions in mind that I wanted the designs to address:

-HMW provide students with a trusted and centralized platform for mental health resources that is tailored to their needs?
+Provide students with a trusted and centralized platform for mental health resources that is tailored to their needs?

-HMW create a simplified triage flow that helps students efficiently connect with the most suitable mental health resources on or off campus?
+Create a simplified triage flow that helps students efficiently connect with the most suitable mental health resources on or off campus?

-HMW ensure students feel confident and supported throughout their search for mental health resources, reducing the overwhelm associated with navigating options?
+Ensure students feel confident and supported throughout their search for mental health resources, reducing the overwhelm associated with navigating options?

 Product Vision and Solution